BACK TO TOP

 We need coal for the steel industry

-The needs of the steel industry are shifting with technological innovations in coal-free methods of steel production already producing commercial quantities of virgin steel in Europe with the expectation that alternatives will rapidly roll out across the industry and scale up.
+The needs of the steel industry are shifting with technological innovations in coal-free methods (such as direct-reduced iron) of steel production already producing commercial quantities of virgin steel in Europe with the expectation that alternatives will rapidly roll out across the industry and scale up.
 However, right now solutions exist that reduce the reliance on coal within the steel industry, including increasing scrap steel recycling rates, more accuracy in production and application that reduces the amounts of steel required, using improved types of steel that use less raw material to fulfil its purpose, and finally being more selective about what we produce and producing quality over quantity so we produce less overall.

 Transition minerals